CS3219-AY2425S1/cs3219-ay2425s1-project-g39/collaboration-service/API.md

 All API endpoints require a valid JWT token attained from our user service.

-This should be done under the headers['authorization'] in the form "Bearer userJWT".

 This applies for the initial 'connection' event for our socket.io as well.

+## Example Frontend

+A *deprecated* template for a frontend client using our service can be found in the public/ folder.

 ## API Endpoints

 ### GET `/check-session/`

 Checks if a user is part of an active session.
+This endpoint is meant as a way to bypass the matching service if an earlier session exists.

 - **Response**: